-In their research and teaching, various faculty members (some with more than 30 years of experience) address the basic questions of “where,” “what,” “when,” and “why” the world is how it is.
+In their research and teaching, various faculty members (some with more than 30 years of experience) address the basic questions of “where,” “what,” “when,” and “why” the world is how it is in one of the focus areas we offer.

-With increasing focus, we coalesce the science and practice of geodesign and how spatial policies, practices, and technologies can promote placemaking, sustainability, and human well-being.
+With increasing focus, we coalesce the science and practice of geodesign and how spatial policies, practices, and technologies can promote placemaking, sustainability, and human well-being in one of our many focus areas.

 According to the U.S. Department of Labor, geospatial technologies is one of the most important high-growth industries.
 From mobile apps to spatial modeling and visualization, the development and use of geospatial tools and techniques is a major Institute research focus.